 If going to a meeting with Hotel arrangements, please use the hotel that is recommended.
 As the meeting host typically arranges for a special price.
 If that hotel has no vacancies, please find a similar priced hotel.
 The final receipt given to you at check-out must be attached to this form.

-You may get a check for the “estimated” amount of your room prior to your event, however keep in mind that you must return the final receipt.
+You may get a check for the “estimated” amount of your room prior to your event, however, keep in mind that you must return the final receipt.
+The prepayment must be accounted for on the final expense report.
 If the final bill is less than the estimated, you will be responsible for reimbursing the chapter.
 If it is greater than the estimate, the chapter will reimburse you the difference.

 If you drove to the event, the chapter will reimburse any parking fees incurred.